AnchitSingh/CS659/README.md

 Course project done in CS659A (Autnomous Cyber-Physical Systems) at IIT Kanpur (January - April 2021).

+Note: Cloning this repository may take some time since the folder "tl/weights" is humongous.

 ### Installation
 Installation is highly specific to machines.
 The following were installed to successfully conduct the project:
   - python3 + pip3 + virtualenv + Flask